Bob Crewe: The 1970s

-The 1980s and beyond
+The 1980s and 1990s

-In 1984, a collaboration by Crewe and writers Jerry Corbetta and Bob Gaudio produced another Billboard Top 100 success with the romantic duet "You're Looking Like Love To Me", sung by Roberta Flack and Peabo Bryson.
+In 1984, a collaboration by Crewe and writers Jerry Corbetta and Bob Gaudio produced another Billboard Top 100 success, the romantic duet "You're Looking Like Love To Me", sung by Roberta Flack and Peabo Bryson.
 Another Crewe-Corbetta project united them with singer-songwriter-producer Ellie Greenwich, for whom they produced the original cast album of Greenwich's Broadway musical Leader of the Pack.
 The album was a Grammy Award nominee and the show itself was nominated for a Tony Award.

 In 1985, Crewe was inducted into the Songwriter's Hall of Fame.